Phase 2: Patient Care Phase

 Contact the Registration Team at somreg@uw.edu with questions about scheduling in the Patient Care Phase.

-Information about your travel around the WWAMI Region
+For more information about student travel around the WWAMI Region.

 There is a formal process in place for any student that wishes to challenge or appeal their clerkship grade.
 Information can be found on the Clinical Grade Review Challenge and Appeal Process page.